oracle/cloudtestdrive/AppDev/cloud-native/livelabs/combined/helidon-docker-core/combined-helidon-docker-core.md

 We hope you enjoy doing the labs, and that they will be useful to you.

 When you finish the modules in this lab the take the time for a cup of tea (or other beverage of your choice).
 While you're having that well earned break we recommend that you visit the [Oracle live labs site](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/home) for a wide range of other labs on a variety of subjects.

+## End of this tutorial

+We hope you enjoy doing the labs, and that they will be useful to you.

+When you finish the modules in this lab the take the time for a cup of tea (or other beverage of your choice).
+While you're having that well earned break we recommend that you visit the [Oracle live labs site](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/home) for a wide range of other labs on a variety of subjects.

+## Acknowledgements

+* **Author** - Tim Graves, Cloud Native Solutions Architect, EMEA OCI Centre of Excellence
+* **Last Updated By** - Tim Graves, November 2020

+## Need Help ?

+If you are doing this module as part of an instructor led lab then please just ask the instructor.

+If you are working through this module self guided then please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/OCI%20Native%20Development).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.

+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.